bjornaa/ladim1/README.rst

 ============================

 This is a developing new version of the Lagrangian Advection and DIffusion Model.
 It is an off-line particle tracking code.
-Precently  using results from the ocean model `ROMS <http://www.myroms.org/>`_ as input.
+Presently  using results from the ocean model `ROMS <http://www.myroms.org/>`_ as input.

 Try out pyladim